bketelsen/dockerdevenv/README.md

 experience on EVERY computer you use, whether it's your Mac or a debugging session on a QA/Staging server.

+#### Inspiration ####
+I've been running a headless Arch linux box for several months now as my main development environment.
+I connect via VNC using Mac OS X's screen sharing, or VNC viewer on my iPad.
+It's fast, efficient, and awesome.

+But I wanted to be able to develop on my Mac locally when I travel and have no Internet connection.
+Or when Internet is unreliably slow.

 ### Layers Like an Ogre ###
 These docker images represent layers that you can build from to create a dev environment that suits you.